maximbilan/Swift-Amazon-S3-Uploading-Tutorial/README.md

 # Swift 3 Upload file to Amazon S3

-I would like to share simple tutorial how to upload file to Amazon S3 in iOS using Swift 3.
+I would like to share simple tutorial how to upload file to <a href="https://github.com/aws/aws-sdk-ios">Amazon S3</a> in iOS using Swift 3.
 Let’s go.

 ![alt tag](https://raw.github.com/maximbilan/Swift-Amazon-S3-Uploading-Tutorial/master/img/img1.png)